Migration Guide V1.0.0

 auto frame = fg->WaitForFrame().get();

-Note that to use coroutines in python, you need to use the asyncio library (see here).
+Note that to use coroutines in Python, you need to use the asyncio library (see here).
 For instance, use:

 import asyncio